whaili/slurm-operator/docs/develop.md

 make uninstall
 ```

+> [!WARNING]
+>
-**WARNING**: CRDs do not upgrade!
-The old ones must be uninstalled first so the
+> CRDs do not upgrade!
+The old ones must be uninstalled first so the new ones
-new ones can be installed.
+> can be installed.
 This should only be done in development.

 ### Modifying the API Definitions